adclz/auto-lsp/book/src/workspace/root.md

  - `url`: The url of the document associated with the workspace.
  - `parsers`: A static `Parsers` struct that contains all the necessary tools to generate an AST.
- - `tree_diagnostics`: A list of tree sitter parse errors
+ - `lexer_diagnostics`: A list of tree sitter parse errors
  - `ast_diagnostics`: A list of  diagnostics kept in sync with the AST.
  - `ast`: The AST (if any).
  - `unsolved_checks`: A list of symbols that still need to be resolved.